I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Swedish car manufacturer Volvo says that all its models from 2019 onwards will be gasoline/electric hybrids or totally electric.
 Other car makers will follow.

-As of 2016, there were only two million electric and hybrid passenger cars were on the road worldwide; that amounts to only 0.2% of all cars.
-But this number is set to increase.
+As of 2016, there were only two million electric and hybrid passenger cars on the road worldwide; that amounts to only 0.2% of all cars.
+This number is set to increase.
 Forbes Magazine says that electric vehicles (EVs) will account for 65 percent of all light-duty vehicles (cars, pickups, etc.) by 2050.
 That forecast is for the United States.

 Norway is far ahead of all other countries in switching to electric vehicles.
 The country made rich by offshore oil has the highest per capita ownership of EVs.
-The 5.2 million Norwegians own 100,000 EVs.
-Canada, with a population of 36.3 million had 47,000 EVs on the road in December 2017.
+The 5.2 million Norwegians own 347,000 EVs.
+Canada, with a population of 36.3 million had about 188,000 EVs on the road in 2021.

 In most Norwegian communities, people driving EVs can use bus lanes, get privileged parking, and use toll roads free of charge.
 As well, there are lots of recharging stations.